AnthonySteele/anthonysteele.github.io/CodingStandards.md

 You can warn of pitfalls and capture institutional knowledge of problems overcome.

 Just as a _team_ style is preferred over than a _personal_ style when working with others, an _organization_ style is better still, and an _industry standard_ best of all.
-Therefor, align with the industry standards by default.
+Therefore, align with the industry standards by default.

 ## Use Prior Art